San Jose ADU

 Setback Requirements

 ADU Setback Requirements in San Jose: Front setback: Same as zone standard.
 Side setback: 4 feet.
 Rear setback: 4 feet.
-4-foot side and rear setbacks required for new detached ADUs per Gov Code 65852.2(c)(2)(E).
+4-foot side and rear setbacks required for new detached ADUs per Gov Code §66314(d)(7).
 No setback for ADU replacing existing structure in same footprint.
 Front setback follows applicable zone standards.
 San Jose Municipal Code Title 20.

 Parking Requirements